asbjornenge/dux-quickstart/README.md

 # Dux QuickStart

-Want to get started with [Dux](https://github.com/asbjornenge/dux) from the comforst of your own laptop?
+Want to get started with [Dux](https://github.com/asbjornenge/dux)?
+From the comforts of your own laptop?
+You can!
+It's easy!

-Follow these simple steps :tada:
+Follow these simple steps:

 ## Requirements